stephanieyenyu/Juvaly_Project/README.md

 **Gates the batch run on measured agreement.** `groq_validate.py` runs the same labelling function over a human-labelled set and prints per-case disagreements.
 The intended threshold was 80% before committing to the full run.
-The validation set itself is not in this repository, so the figure that gate produced is not recoverable.
+Two runs against the committed validation set scored 64% and 67%, using a replacement model — see [Test Setup and Success Criterion](#test-setup-and-success-criterion).
+The threshold was not met.

 **Shares one codebook between validation and production.** `_codebook.py` is imported by both `groq_validate.py` and `groq_label_batch.py`.
 The standard that was measured is therefore the